OpenBSD

 support for audio cards.
 Karma BSD is a simple One Floppy

-MP3 player which can be parallelly used with more purposes - as
+MP3 player which can be parallelly used for more purposes - as it

 MINIMAL REQUIREMENTS